MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/webapi/query-data-web-api.md

 |`startswith`|`$filter=startswith(name,'a')`|

 > [!NOTE]
->  This is a sub-set of the [11.2.5.1.2 Built-in Query Functions](https://docs.oasis-open.org/odata/odata/v4.0/errata02/os/complete/part1-protocol/odata-v4.0-errata02-os-part1-protocol-complete.html). `Date`, `Math`, `Type`, `Geo` and other string functions aren’t supported in the web API.
+>  This is a sub-set of the [11.2.5.1.2 Built-in Query Functions](https://docs.oasis-open.org/odata/odata/v4.0/errata02/os/complete/part1-protocol/odata-v4.0-errata02-os-part1-protocol-complete.html). `Date`, `Math`, `Type`, `Geo` and other string functions aren't supported in the web API.

 #### Use Wildcard characters in conditions using string values